 Students enter fields related to internal and external communication, training, public relations, education, organizational development/consulting.
 Others use the degree to move into leadership and management roles.
-Students work in array of settings including profit, nonprofit, medical, educational, and multinational.
+Students work in an array of settings including profit, nonprofit, medical, educational, and multinational.

 2. When is the deadline to apply for admission to our graduate program?

 3. When is the deadline to apply for graduate assistantships?

 March 15th.
 A limited number of Graduate Assistantships provide tuition waivers and a stipend.
 If you are interested in an assistantship you should make contact with the Graduate Coordinator and arrange for an in person and/or phone interview prior to application.
 There may be opportunities outside of the department with different requirements and deadlines (see GA FAQ below).

 4. Do you admit students for the Spring semester?

-Your application is processed on line.
+Your application is processed online.
 You will be directed to send your materials to: